socketsupply/components/src/content-tabs/README.md

 ## Code

 In order to link each tab to the section that will be displayed, pass `group` to the `content-tabs` component with the name of the group, i.e. "profile".
 Within the component, each tab and each section must contain a corresponding `data-tab-name`.

-The default tab should have the class `selected` to start.
+The default tab should have the class `selected`.
+The structure inside the `content-tabs` component cab be whatever you want, spans, links, links inside divs, they can all be different, it doesn't matter as long as you use the `data-tab-name` property.

 ```html
 <content-tabs group="profile">